 If you manage a hybrid environment and have connected your on-prem AD to Azure AD, the two environments will sync.
 However, if you manage a cloud-only Azure AD, you can use one of the two methods I discussed in this guide to join Windows 11 to Azure AD.

 I hope you were able to use this guide to join your Windows 11 PC to Azure AD.
-If you found the guide helpful, kindly tell us your opinion about the guide at Itechguides Community.
+If you found the guide helpful, click on “Yes” beside the “Was this page helpful” question below.

 Finally, you can read more guides to help you solve Windows 11 problems by visiting our Windows 11 How-To guides page.